How to Build Confidence in Public Speaking

 But here’s the truth: often times, public speaking confidence isn’t something you’re born with, it’s something you build.
 With the right approach and practice, you can learn to speak clearly, persuasively, and with calm self-assurance.

 Your heart is pounding.
-Your mouth goes dry.
+Your mouth feels dry.
 A bead of sweat trickles down your temple.

 2. Accept Imperfection

 Even the most celebrated speakers have moments where their words don’t come out perfectly.
 Barack Obama, known for his eloquence, has shared stories of stumbling mid-speech.
-Instead of panicking, he paused, took a breath, and continued—often with a smile and chuckle.
+Instead of panicking, he paused, took a breath, and continued.
+He did it often with a smile and chuckle.

 3. Practice in Realistic Conditions

-- Practice in front of friends or family to simulate an audience.
+3. Practice in front of friends, family, or classmates to simulate audience pressure.

 4. Master Your Breathing and Body Language

-- Gestures: Use your hands naturally to reinforce your words.
+• Gestures: Use your hands naturally to emphasize points and convey confidence.

 5. Embrace the Power of Storytelling